refinedev/refine/documentation/tutorial/essentials/data-fetching/fetching-data/index.md

 <Sandpack>

-In this chapter, we'll be learning about the Refine's `useOne` hook to fetch a single record from our API and implement the `getOne` method in our data provider.
+In this step, we'll be learning about the Refine's `useOne` hook to fetch a single record from our API and implement the `getOne` method in our data provider.

 ## Implementing the `getOne` Method

-To fetch a record using Refine's hooks, first we need to implement the `getOne` method in our data provider.
-This method will be called when we use the `useOne` hook or its extensions in our components.
+To fetch a record using Refine's hooks, first we need to implement the [`getOne`](/docs/data/data-provider/#getone-) method in our data provider.
+This method will be called when we use the [`useOne`](/docs/data/hooks/use-one) hook or its extensions in our components.

 The `getOne` method accepts `resource`, `id` and `meta` properties.

-- `resource` refers to the entity we're fetching
+- `resource` refers to the entity we're fetching.
 - `id` is the ID of the record we're fetching.
 - `meta` is an object containing any additional data passed to the hook.